-Any breaches of the underwriting policy are reported to the risk committee.
+Any breaches of the underwriting policy are reported to the Risk Committee.

-The underwriting risk is further mitigated by reinsurance, with both proportional and excess of loss covers in place.
+The underwriting risk is further mitigated by reinsurance, with both proportional and nonproportional excess of loss covers in place.
+The proportional quota share arrangement has reduced the level of this risk during the reporting period.

 Reserve risk is managed by monthly reviews of claims experience and reserve calculations.
 The monthly reserves are agreed by an executive director.
 In addition, reserves are reviewed by a non-executive director with appropriate actuarial experience on a quarterly basis and by an independent external actuary as part of the year-end review.
-The level of reserves and reserve margin is approved by the reserving committee bi-annually.
+The level of reserves and reserve margin is approved by the Reserving Committee bi-annually.